wp-plugins/easy-notify-lite/readme.txt

 == Description ==

-The Easy Notify Lite allows you to create visually stunning Popup Message, Notify Box and [Optin Form](http://ghozylab.com/plugins/easy-notify-pro/demo/demo-basic-notify-and-a-simple-announcement/ "Optin plugin") that are optimized for the highest conversion rates.
+The Easy Notify Lite allows you to create visually stunning Popup Message, Notify Box and [Optin Form](http://ghozylab.com/plugins/easy-notify-pro/demo/demo-basic-notify-and-a-simple-announcement/ "Optin plugin") ( _Pro Version_ ) that are optimized for the highest conversion rates.

-> #### **Why are subscribers important on website?**
-> Website traffic is good for first time visitors.
-They visit, look around, leave a comment, may be share a link, but they never come back.
-The thing is, it's hard to get visitors to return to your website without a hook.
-Luckily, emails newsletters provide just that.
-When people subscribe to an email newsletter, they're giving you their permission to email them regularly.
-They're telling you they want to hear from you.
-And that's just the tip of the iceberg.

 > #### **Live Demos**